guillaumeblaquiere/jsonFilter/README.md

 This library allows you to apply **post processing filters** to the Datastore/Firestore results.

-The filter is API oriented and designed to be provided by an API consumer in param to your its request.
+The filter format is API oriented and designed to be provided by an API consumer in param to your its request.

 # Why to use this additional filter